fibo/dflow/README.md

 A **node** represents a block of code: it can have **inputs** and **outputs**.

-An **edge** connects an input to an output.
+A **link** connects an input to an output.

 A **graph** represents a program.
-It can contain nodes and edges.
+It can contain nodes and links.
 Nodes are executed, sorted by their connections.

 ### About inputs and outputs